What is the Medical Device Information Analysis and Sharing (MDIAS) initiative?

 MDIAS can uniquely serve the medical device ecosystem by enabling:

-- Safe collaboration between industry and government: MDIAS aims to facilitate data aggregation, analysis, and synthesis between device manufacturers, healthcare providers, patients, payers, trade associations, universities, and government.
-MDIAS Partners will be able to explore this synthesized data in a collaborative, sanction-free, non-competitive environment to accelerate problem-solving needed to improve device quality and patient safety.
+- Safe collaboration between industry and government: MDIAS aims to facilitate data aggregation, analysis, and synthesis between device manufacturers, hospital systems, patients, payers, trade associations, universities, and government.
+MDIAS partners will be able to explore this synthesized data in a collaborative, sanction-free, non-competitive environment to accelerate problem-solving needed to improve device quality and patient safety.

 How does MDIAS fit in the Case for Quality Collaborative Community?

 MDIAS operates as an initiative within FDA’s Case for Quality (CfQ) Collaborative Community (CfQcc) to achieve the CfQ mission in enhancing medical device quality and patient safety.
 MDIAS provides periodic updates to the CfQ Steering Committee.

 For more information on the Case for Quality Collaborative Community, see here.

 The MDIAS Proof of Concept (POC) phase enables stakeholders to work collaboratively together and with the Trusted Third Party to explore how the MDIAS partnership model could operate and whether it could advance device quality and patient safety.
 The objectives of the POC are to build trust among stakeholders, enable collaborative decision-making, and achieve tangible results that demonstrate the value of the partnership.

 For more information or to contact someone at MDIAS, email email@example.com.

 Who is MITRE and what is their role in MDIAS?